 COAST, an independent foundation for COmprehensive Analytical Science and Technology, is recognized as the Dutch national analytical-science-and-technology partner with an integrated strategic agenda of R&D, education and infrastructure.

 The Co van Ledden Hulsebosch Center is the interdisciplinary expertise center for forensic scientific and medical research in Amsterdam.
+In CLHC, HIMS researchers cooperate with the Academic Medical Centre, AMC-UvA, and the Netherlands Forensic Institute, NFI.

 The Netherlands Institute for Conservation, Art and Science (NICAS) is a new innovative interdisciplinary research center housed in the Ateliergebouw in Amsterdam, uniting art history, conservation and science.